Determination of Exemption

 See also Exempt Criteria

-- In order to fulfill requirements for the proper review of research, investigators cannot "self-exempt" from IRB review.
+- If the investigator feels the project meet the criteria for exempt determination, he/she should submit an Exempt application to the IRB-HSR office.
+The application is obtained via Protocol Builder.
+In order to fulfill requirements for the proper review of research, investigators cannot "self-exempt" from IRB review.

-- Studies that meet exemption criteria do not necessarily mean that the investigator is exempt from informed consent or HIPAA requirements.
+- Studies that meet the DHHS exemption criteria do not necessarily mean that the investigator is exempt from informed consent or HIPAA requirements.

 - The exemption granted is only for the protocol as written at the time of the initial review when the decision to exempt was determined.

-- The IRB has determined that the review and determination of exemption status will be performed by an experienced IRB staff member.
+- Determination of exempt status will be performed by an experienced IRB staff member.

 - Research will be determined to be exempt only when the sole involvement of human subjects will be in one or more of the categories listed in 45 CFR 46.101(b)(1-6) or 21 CFR 56.104(a-d).
-The IRB will not create new categories of exempt research.
+The IRB staff member will

 - not consider any research exempt that involves prisoners (Except certain epidemiological research under category 4 that may qualify for exemption), sensitive aspects of subject's behavior, sensitive surveys, or that takes place in settings where subjects have a reasonable expectation of privacy.